 Motivational quotes sit really well with displays of your signs and symbols of success, there’s something about seeing a quote from someone you know or admire alongside your personal goal.

 Quotes that reiterate your core values and keep your culture alive

 Your core values underscore what it is that you’re trying to achieve.
-As a group, you and your team should work together in the preseason to settle on some fundamental behaviours that will drive your everyday actions and bring you closer to your goals.
+As a group, you and your team should work together in the preseason to settle on some fundamental behaviors that will drive your everyday actions and bring you closer to your goals.
 Together, you can distil these down until they become your core values.
 If it’s not the preseason, don’t worry, it’s never too late!